What is data stewardship?

 In collaboration with the Research Lifecycle Programme, and building on the University's RDM Strategy, the Office for Open Research is coordinating a project to establish a network of data stewards and build the model for data stewardship across the University, thereby realising the benefits of data stewardship.

-Alongside this we are aligning our work with current international initiatives to report on existing models and frameworks for data stewardship established at other institutions.
+Our goal is to map existing data stewardship activities across The University of Manchester, identifying individuals engaged in similar responsibilities under various job titles.
+Alongside this, we are aligning our work with current international initiatives to report on existing models and frameworks for data stewardship established at other institutions.